Non-Cooperative Rational Interactive Proofs: Non-Cooperative Rational Interactive Proofs

-Past work has introduced a variety of methods for defining the beliefs $u_I^s$ at \defn{unreachable information sets} (i.e. those reached with probability zero under $s$); see e.g.~\cite{kreps1982sequential, selten1975reexamination, cho1987signaling, mclennan1985justifiable}.
+Past work has introduced a variety of methods for defining the beliefs $u_I^s$ at \defn{unreachable information sets} $I$ (i.e. information sets reached with probability zero under $s$); see e.g.~\cite{kreps1982sequential, selten1975reexamination, cho1987signaling, mclennan1985justifiable}.
 The most well-known is sequential equilibrium~\cite{kreps1982sequential}, which demands an explicit system of beliefs that satisfies a (somewhat artificial) consistency condition.
 Other equilibria, like trembling hand~\cite{selten1975reexamination}, reason implicitly about beliefs at unreachable information sets by assigning a negligible probability with which the player's hand ``trembles,'' and reaches an otherwise-unreachable information set.
 Further refinements of these take the structure and payoffs of the game into account~\cite{cho1987signaling, mclennan1985justifiable, banks1987equilibrium}.

-The treatment of beliefs at unreachable information sets in these solution concepts is often focused on ensuring that they can be used to analyze {\em every extensive-form} game.
-From a mechanism-design perspective, our focus is different---we want the solution concept that provides strong guarantees on the behavior of the players, even if it cannot be used to analyze every game.
+The treatment of beliefs at unreachable information sets in these solution concepts is often focused on ensuring that they can be used to analyze {\em every} extensive-form game.
+From a mechanism-design perspective, our focus is different---we want to design mechanisms in such a way that they admit much stronger equilibrium requirements, even if such an equilibrium cannot be used to analyze every game.

-At a high-level, we want the players' beliefs to be irrelevant in determining their best response.
+At a high-level, we want the players' beliefs to be irrelevant in determining their best response at unreachable information sets.
 We call this notion \defn{strong sequential rationality}.
-A strategy profile $s$ is \defn{strongly sequentially rational} if for every information set $I$, conditioned on reaching $I$, $s_i$ is a best response to $s_{-i}$ with respect to $\mu_I^s$, where $\mu_I^s$ is derived using Bayes's if $I$ is reachable under $s$, and otherwise $\mu_I^s$ is \emph{any} arbitrary probability distribution.
-At an unreachable information set $I$, this requirement is equivalent to saying that $s_i$ must be a best response to $s_{-i}$ conditioned on reaching each history $h \in I$.
-We say a strategy profile is a \defn{strong sequential equilibrium} (SSE) if it satisfies strong sequential rationality.\footnote{In~\secref{strongse}, we show that SSEs, a refinement of sequential equilibrium, admit several useful properties.}
+A strategy profile $s$ is \defn{strongly sequentially rational} if for every information set $I$, conditioned on reaching $I$, $s_i$ is a best response to $s_{-i}$ with respect to $\mu_I^s$, where \begin{itemize} \item $\mu_I^s$ is derived using Bayes's if $I$ is reachable under $s$, and \item $\mu_I^s$ is \emph{any} arbitrary probability distribution if $I$ is unreachable under $s$. \end{itemize} In~\secref{strongse}, we show that this requirement is equivalent to saying that, at an unreachable information set $I$, $s_i$ must be a best response to $s_{-i}$ conditioned on reaching each history $h \in I$.
+In other words, at an unreachable information set $I$, each player must have a \emph{single} action that is the best response to every possible history in $I$.
+We say a strategy profile is a \defn{strong sequential equilibrium} (SSE) if it satisfies strong sequential rationality.